vulkano-rs/vulkano-www/content/guide/compute_pipeline/descriptor_sets.md

 and set indices are 0-based.

 What we declared in the GLSL code is actually not a descriptor set, but only a slot for a descriptor set.
-Before we can invoke the Compute pipeline, we first need to bind an actual descriptor set to that slot.
+Before we can invoke the compute pipeline, we first need to bind an actual descriptor set to that slot.

 <div style="text-align: center;"><object data="/guide-descriptor-sets-1.svg"></object></div>